Affe130/SpeedLetter/README.md

 A discord bot that is a game about typing the correct letter the fastest.
 To use:
 compile the program,
-copy settings.json from the build directory and change token to your discord bots token, run the program.
+copy settings.json from the build directory and change the token to your discord bots token, run the program.